norealm/expression-lite/doc/Advanced.md

 > The implementation of `IScanner` used by `ScannerFactory` is a pull-based scanner, which means it will not scan the entire source at the call, rather it will return a token by token till we reach the end of string, this way the scanner is more efficient.

-> The type `Scanner` is the default implementation which get returned by `ScannerFactory`.
+> The type `ExpressionScanner` is the default implementation which get returned by `ScannerFactory`.

 ```csharp
 var factory = new ScannerFactory();